Grand Ballon: Climate

 According to the Köppen climate classification, the top of the Grand Ballon features a subalpine climate (Köppen: Dfc) due to its high altitude comparable to the Alps or the Pyrenees.
 Along with the Hohneck the summit of the Grand Ballon is the coldest and windiest point in Alsace.
 A record low of -30.2 °C was recorded on 10 February 1956, a record high of 29 °C was recorded on 13 August 2003.
 The temperature difference between the Grand Ballon and the neighboring plain (Mulhouse area) usually ranges from 7 to 10 C-change and is higher in summertime.
 Winter snow cover is usually more than 1.5 m above 1350 m of altitude.
 The highest snow accumulation ever recorded was 3.7 m on 7 March 2006; in 1969 and 1970 the snow cover was above 3 m.

 Trails

 The well known Route des Crêtes (French for "route of the peaks") circumvents the mountain top around east, crossing a mountain pass at an altitude of 1343 m, between Le Markstein winter sports station and Hartmannswillerkopf, a rocky spur.

 Tour de France

 The road over the pass to the north of the mountain is occasionally used in the Tour de France, the first crossing being in 1969.
-It is the only Hors categorie (beyond categorization) climb in northern France.
+It is the only Hors catégorie (beyond categorization) climb in northern France.